6 High-Paying Google Jobs You Can Do From Home

 However, it’s no secret that corporate America limits earnings and freedom immensely, regardless of the size of the company you work for.

 If you’re ready to step away from a 9-to-5 office position, consider starting a blog or launching a YouTube channel.
-Though you won’t earn fast money in either of these Google-related jobs, you surely have the opportunity to build a life-changing business and income.
+Though you won’t start earning super quickly in either of these Google-related jobs, you surely have the opportunity to build a life-changing business and income from home.